binhnguyennus/awesome-scalability/README.md

 [![CC-BY](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)](https://creativecommons.org/licenses/by/4.0/)

-This project is created and maintained by [Quoc-Binh Nguyen](https://www.linkedin.com/in/binhnguyennus/), R&D Software Engineer at Agency for Science, Technology and Research of Singapore.
+This project is created and maintained by [Binh Nguyen](https://www.linkedin.com/in/binhnguyennus/), R&D Software Engineer at Agency for Science, Technology and Research of Singapore.
 Thank You & Happy Coding :heart: